 Learn more about FASD evaluations

-Though it's in our name, international adoption is not all we do.
+Though we began with a focus on international adoption, our services have expanded over the years to include domestic adoption as well.
 Children who came from an environment of instability or neglect, such as can be experienced in the U.S. foster care system, are at risk for the same types of physical growth, cognitive, and social-emotional development issues as children who spent time in an orphanage abroad.
 Your domestically adopted child is welcome in our clinic.